battermann/cvk77.github.io/_posts/2015-12-03-parser-combinators.markdown

 # Parser combinators

 When tasked to extract information from a string, most seasoned developers - especially the ones with some kind of Linux background - will resort to regular expressions.
-While regular expressions are incredibly powerful and very well suited for most parsing jobs, with increasing complexity they tend to become very cryptic or even unreadable.
+While regular expressions are incredibly powerful and very well suited for most parsing jobs, they don't scale very well.
+With increasing complexity they tend to become very cryptic, if not unreadable.

-In functional programming, it's common to use parser combinators that combine small basic parsers to build a complex ruleset.
-Erik Meijers [functional programming MOOC at edX](https://courses.edx.org/courses/DelftX/FP101x/3T2014/) recently covered the topic.
+In functional programming, it's common to use parser combinators that combine small atomic parsers to build a complex ruleset.

-Let's see how parser combinators can be used in an (admittedly simple) context: One of our customers runs a fascinating webservice: Using a easy-to-understand URL scheme, you can remotely control a rendering engine that can effectively combines hundreds of different car parts in order to render a photorealistic image of a specific car configuration.
+Let's see how parser combinators can be used in an (admittedly simple) context.
+One of our customers runs a fascinating webservice: Using a easy-to-understand URL scheme, you can remotely control a rendering engine that can effectively combines hundreds of different car parts in order to render a photorealistic image of a specific car configuration.

-We will use parser combinators to write a parser that extracts the configuration-specific data from such a webservice call.
+One task in a recent project was to extract configuration-specific data from a webservice URL.
+Let's see how parser combinators can be used to accomplish this task.
+Our customer's API is confident, so I have to anonymize the URLs.

 ## The webservice